 Mark Twain Memorial Lighthouse Website

 Discover professional theater in an intimate setting.
-New to Hannibal, Bluff City Theater, founded in 2013 by Executive Director Joe Anderson.
+New to Hannibal, Bluff City Theater, was founded in 2013 by Executive Director Joe Anderson.
 Bluff City Theater is an artist-driven theater company with an emphasis on literary works that bridge the gap between books and stage.

 Bluff City Theater Website

 The Hannibal History Museum captures life on the Mississippi in the city that was home to some of America’s greatest personalities.
-Explore our dioramas out of the pages of Tom Sawyer and tributes to Ukelele Ike, the voice of Jiminy Cricket plus baseball Hall-of-Famer Jake Beckley.
+Explore our dioramas out of the pages of Tom Sawyer alongside tributes to Ukelele Ike, the voice of Jiminy Cricket plus baseball Hall-of-Famer Jake Beckley.
 In the evening, board the trolley for a guided tour of Hannibal’s mysterious and haunted past.